 The Board welcomes all present to this meeting.
 Anyone wishing to speak on an issue will be invited to speak once for up to three minutes.
 We may or may not discuss your issue at this meeting, more likely we will place it on a future agenda.
 Though we are unlikely to take any action this evening, we are very interested in hearing your comments.

 Finances

-- 1. County Reports
+- 1. County Reports (TBD)

 - a.
-Revenue and Expenses
+Revenue Summary

-- 2. Tonasket Park and Rec

-- a.
-Pool Repair Update (Dave and Jordon)New Estimate: Quote

 - b.
-Enduris
+Expense Summary

-- 3. Invoices and reports from the City
+- 2. Invoices and reports from the City

 - a.
-Revenue and Expense Report, Invoices from the City
+Revenue and Expense Report, Invoices from the City (TBD)

+- 3. Tonasket Park and Rec

+- a.
+Invoices TPRD?

 Old Business